google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

       device, reducing time spent fetching resources over the network.
     * [Page Load Is Fast Enough On 3G][3G].
     * [First Meaningful Paint][FMP].
 Measures when the page appears meaningfully complete.
-    * [First Interactive][FI].
-Measures when a user can first interact with some page elements.
+    * [First CPU Idle][FCI].
+Marks the first time at which the page's main thread is quiet enough to handle input.
-    * [Consistently Interactive][CI].
+    * [Time To Interactive][TTI].
 Measures when a user can consistently interact with all page elements.
     * [Perceptual Speed Index][PSI].
     * [Reduce Render-Blocking Resources][RB].
     * [Offscreen Images][OI].
 Defer the loading of offscreen images until they're needed.